 How to Play It: Everyone in the pool!
 One person closes his or her eyes and counts to 10.
 That person then says, “Marco.”
 Everyone then yells “Polo!”
 The Marco child pursues the fleeing Polos with his or her eyes closed periodically calling out, with the other participants responding.
 Whomever he or she catches becomes the next Marco, and the game starts anew.
 No getting out of the pool, you dirty cheaters.

-What Makes It Great: Exceedingly simple to organize — and, as it’s all about stealth, kids tend to stay pretty quiet.
+What Makes it a Great Outdoor Game for Kids: Exceedingly simple to organize — and, as it’s all about stealth, kids tend to stay pretty quiet.

 28. Johnny on the Pony